- Our Company »

 Lindsay Hurst is The Neat Company’s EVP, Human Resources and reports to Neat’s CEO.
 Lindsay has 25+ years experience in Human Resources with the last 16 years being in the software industry.
 Prior to joining Neat, Lindsay was EVP, HR at Sage (global software company) overseeing the North America HR function for 4,000+ employees.
 Lindsay has extensive experience in building HR infrastructures within a variety of premier growth companies.
 Lindsay earned a B.S in Business Management and a B.A. in Organizational Psychology from the University of Maryland.

 Back to Top

-Harris Romanoff is The Neat Company’s Vice President of Product Management and reports to Neat’s CEO.
+Harris Romanoff is The Neat Company’s Senior Vice President of Product Management and reports to Neat’s CEO.
 Harris is responsible for product strategy, definition and execution.
 Harris previously served as EVP Engineering in which he led the Windows team, SPI (Scanning, Parsing & Imaging) team, and hardware design and development teams.
 Prior to joining Neat, Harris was a Lead Software Engineer and Business Simulation Modeler at Strategic Management Group (SMG) and an Electrical Engineer at Ballinger, the country’s oldest architecture and engineering firm.
 Harris earned a B.S.E. in Electrical Engineering from the University of Pennsylvania and is currently pursuing a M.S.E. in Integrated Product Design from the University of Pennsylvania (an interdisciplinary program of Wharton, the School of Engineering, and the School of Design).

 Back to Top